 04 Jul Sleeve Pattern Alterations – Boat Neck Tee

-Posted at 16:39h in Introductory, Pattern Making Instructions, Sewing Pattern Alterations, Sewing patterns, Stretch Patterns 0 Comments
+Posted at 16:39h in Off-the-Rails Sewing Patterns, Sewing Pattern Alterations, Sewing patterns, Stretch Patterns 0 Comments

 If you’d like to get yourself a classic Tee-shirt pattern, my Boat Neck Tee pattern is not overly tight, with soft shaping on the side seam, a boat neckline and three-quarter sleeves.
 For most of us the first pattern alteration, depending on the weather, will be sleeve length alterations.